 It sounds counterintuitive to clean oil with another oil but I thought it was worth a try!
 I found this tip on The Manly Housekeeper and was skeptical at first.
 For the lighter stubborn oil stains on the stove display the mineral oil really worked!
 The deeper caked on stovetop splatters that were caked on didn't have as much success-but this will be my go to method from now on for maintenance cleaning!
 Yay for small successes!

 Finally, I broke out my magic eraser and started to work on the stubborn stains the mineral oil didn't help-look how much it removed even after I had tried ALL of those other cleaning methods!!
-It totally disintegrated my Magic Eraser in the process but my stove actually looks shiny and new again!
+It totally disintegrated my Magic Eraser (affiliate link) in the process but my stove actually looks shiny and new again!

 Do you have any other cleaning methods to degrease a stove I didn't try?
 Let me know in the comments!